paperless-ngx/paperless-ngx/docs/setup.rst

 2. Install ``redis`` >= 5.0 and configure it to start automatically.

 3. Optional.
 Install ``postgresql`` and configure a database, user and password for paperless.
-If you do not wish to use PostgreSQL, SQLite is avialable as well.
+If you do not wish to use PostgreSQL, SQLite is available as well.

 4. Get the release archive from `<https://github.com/jonaswinkler/paperless-ng/releases>`_.
     If you clone the git repo as it is, you also have to compile the front end by yourself.